 <b>Man’s wedding costume</b>

-This costume came from the widow of the man who wore it for their wedding in 1910.
+This costume was acquired by the donor from the widow of the man who wore it for their wedding in 1910.
 The dark red under-jacket has an inner flap across the front and is decorated with metal-thread braiding.

 The trousers were made by village tailors from locally woven wool cloth.